lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 	ROI_COM.paintSubset(voxel_coords[0],voxel_coords[1],voxel_coords[2],voxel_coords[0],voxel_coords[1],voxel_coords[2],1,0)
 ROI_COM.setDataDirty()
 ```
-Use connected components -> new multiROI 6-connected on ROI_COM to make a multiROI.
+5. Use connected components -> new multiROI 6-connected on ROI_COM to make a multiROI.
 Name it COM_multiROI.

 ![seed points](https://github.com/user-attachments/assets/e8c62466-8134-470e-94d2-3348fea41876)

+6. Execute the following commands in Dragonfly's python console:
 ```
 # Your MultiROI should contain a cloud of single-voxel points (each as their own unique ROI in the MultiROI) to serve as the seeds for Voronoi tessellation
 COM_multiROI = *drag and drop COM_multiROI from drop down menu to set object identifier*